 12. Scanning for Malware

-The virus scan function in this Security plugin is powered by the iThemes Site Scanner.
-This feature assists in the detection of known blacklist status, malware, vulnerabilities, out-of-date software, and website problems.
-You may run daily scans and get email notifications if anything is discovered.
+The iThemes Site Scanner powers the virus scan function in this Security plugin.
+This feature assists in detecting known blacklist status, malware, vulnerabilities, out-of-date software, and website problems.

 13. Security Dashboard